Treatments used for laryngeal cancer

 The team will discuss the risks and benefits of the different options with you.
 You may be able to choose between trans-oral laser surgery, (also called endoscopic resection), or radiotherapy.
 The outcomes of this type of surgery and radiotherapy are very similar.
 Some people like to have surgery because it is done in one go.
 They don't like the idea of radiotherapy treatment 5 days a week for several weeks.
 Others may prefer radiotherapy which does not require a general anaesthetic.
-Everyone is different and so your doctors will discuss with you the treatment options in your case.
+Everyone is different and so your doctors will discuss the treatment options with you.

 For more advanced cancer of the larynx the first line of treatment may be a partial laryngectomy, or a combination of radiotherapy and chemotherapy.
 Both of these treatment options aim to give the best chance of cure as well as preserving the voice box and a normal airway.
 But for some people the best treatment option is to have a total laryngectomy.

 The earlier laryngeal cancer is diagnosed, the easier it is to get it under control and possibly cure it.
 Your doctors will plan your treatment according to

 - The type and position of laryngeal cancer you have

 - Whether the cancer has spread (the stage)

 - What the cells look like under the microscope (the grade)